Dads have a big impact on their child’s life from birth. These 10 tips can help new dads make a positive start to fatherhood.

 9. Look after your relationship

 Having a new baby can put extra strain on your relationship with your partner.
 Try to stay positive and support each other as you learn how to parent together.
-Communicating openly, negotiating and sharing expectations is good practice for later parenting.
-This can be everything from deciding on paid work arrangements to who cooks dinner.
+Asking how your partner is going lets your partner know you care.
+Negotiating and sharing expectations is good practice for later parenting.
+This can be about everything from deciding on paid work arrangements to who cooks dinner.

 10. Look after yourself